• Sizes One size

 Space-wise it also helps that the hydration pocket is external to the pack which I’ve never been a fan of given I’m a bit fussy about ‘feeling’ things on my back.
 However the ventilated mesh hybrid back panel, which adjusts to your torso length and ensures a customised fit (Airscape® Suspension), provides great back support and cushions you from the water bladder.

-At AUD$239.90.90 RRP this is an expensive day pack so you’re really going to have to love it to justify that investment.
+At AUD $339.99 RRP this is an expensive day pack so you’re really going to have to love it to justify that investment.
 Another potential negative is there’s no rain cover but this is a feature that can always be added on.

-Size-wise there are two choices Extra Small/Small and Medium/Large.
-I have an XS/S and was pleasantly surprised by the adjustment range of the back frame via the solid velcro section – you just un-velcro, set the torso length you need and join back together; easy done.
+Size-wise this is a ‘one size fits all’ pack with plenty of adjustment to suit most hikers through a good adjustability through the back frame via the solid velcro section – you just un-velcro, set the torso length you need and join back together; easy done.
 The front of this pack is pretty typical of most packs these days.
 The sternum strap slides up and down to allow you to get the strap in the preferred spot.

 This pack represents a big investment but given the heaps of features it has and the level of comfort you get, the investment is worth it.
 Keep an eye out for the occasional sales.